OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/spfx/solution/README.md

 2. You can either download [Visual Studio Code](https://code.visualstudio.com) and install Teams Toolkit V2 or download TeamsFx CLI.
 3. Open the project with VSCode and in the Teams Toolkit V2 sidebar, click `Provision in the Cloud` under PROJECT.

     Or you can use TeamsFx CLI with running this cmd under your project path:
     `teamsfx provision`

     It will provision an app in Teams App Studio.
 You may need to login with your M365 tenant admin account.

 4. Build and Deploy your SharePoint Package.
     - Click `Deploy to the Cloud` in Teams Toolkit V2 sidebar, or run `Teams: Deploy to the Cloud` from command palette.
-This will generate a SharePoint package(\*.sppkg) under sharepoint/solution folder.
+This will generate a SharePoint package(*.sppkg) under sharepoint/solution folder.

     Or you can use TeamsFx CLI with running this cmd under your project path:
         `teamsfx deploy`

-   - Upload or drag and drop the \*.sppkg to the SharePoint App Catalog site, please follow the instruction: [Deploy the HelloWorld package to App Catalog](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/serve-your-web-part-in-a-sharepoint-page#deploy-the-helloworld-package-to-app-catalog)
+    - Upload or drag and drop the *.sppkg to the SharePoint App Catalog site, please follow the instruction: [Deploy the HelloWorld package to App Catalog](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/serve-your-web-part-in-a-sharepoint-page#deploy-the-helloworld-package-to-app-catalog)
 5. Go back to Teams Toolkit V2, and in the sidebar, click `Publish to Teams`.

     Or you can use TeamsFx CLI with running this cmd under your project path:
         `teamsfx publish`

 You will find your app in [Microsoft Teams admin center](https://admin.teams.microsoft.com/policies/manage-apps).
 Enter your app name in the search box.
 Click the item and select `Publish` in the Publishing status.
 6. You may need to wait for a few minutes after publishing your teams app.And then login to Teams, and you will find your app in the `Apps - Built for {your-tenant-name}` category.

 ## Features